If you’re like me, you can’t stand to wear shoes that are scuffed or creased. So what do you do when your favorite shoes get a crease?

 - To avoid having any problems like this in the future, make sure that you don’t tie your shoelaces too tight or wear them for too long at once.
 If they start to hurt after wearing them for a while, take them off and let them sit for an hour or so before putting them back on again.

 - Also, keep your shoes clean by regularly brushing off any dirt on the outside of your shoes and inside of your shoes with a toothbrush or something similar.
-If you don’t want to do it yourself, take your shoes to a cobbler who will clean them for you.
+If you don’t want to do it yourself, take your shoes to a cobbler who will clean them.